 While LUNA or LUNA 2.0 represents the newly generated LUNA tokens after the fork, the original LUNA coins are now known as LUNA Classic or LUNC.

 Before now, old LUNA tokens, now called LUNC, were the native coin of Terra, a blockchain technology developed by Terraform Labs, a Korean firm, in 2019.

 Terra is a layer one blockchain protocol whose native coin LUNA was used as a protocol token to lower the volatility of the blockchain's stablecoins and make payments on the blockchain.

 Today, LUNA refers to the newly issued tokens of the Terra 2.0 blockchain.

 Terra, or UST, was a stablecoin token of the Terra blockchain, whose duty was to maintain its stability through an elastic money supply for the network.
 The token's revenues were used to reward investors and upgrade its blockchain.

 It is important to note that TerraUSD was not pegged to the US dollar; instead, smart contract algorithms determined its price using the LUNA token.

-In 2021, Terra activated a series of Colombus-5 mainnet upgrades to its system, which caused a price spike in LUNA.
-The initial selling price of the LUNA token at its launch was $1.31, but after the upgrade, it rose to an ATH of $49.95 and ended the year at $103.33.
+In 2021, Terra activated a series of Colombus-5 main net upgrades to its system, which caused a spike in LUNA.
+Initially, LUNA was $1.31, but after the upgrade, it rose to an ATH of $49.95 and ended the year at $103.33.

 Terra’s blockchain technology was built on Cosmos SDK, an open-source framework for building multi-asset public Proof-of-Stake (PoS) blockchains.
 It has validators who mint and verify transactions on its blockchain for rewards.